How Long Does Probate Take?

 Obtaining the Grant of Probate is an essential part of the process – you may not be able to execute or administrate the estate until you have this.
 Ideally, this process will take 3-5 weeks.
 However, if there are other complications – if there is inheritance tax to pay, or you make a mistake in filling out a form, for instance – obtaining Probate could take a lot longer.

 Factors that can affect the length of Probate

 The Will is Contested

 If an individual feels that the Will was unfair to them, or feel that it does not reflect the true wishes of the deceased, they are entitled to contest the Will.
 People have six months from when probate was granted to make a claim against the estate of the deceased under the Inheritance (Provision for Family and Dependants) Act 1975.
 Claims regarding the validity of the will itself can be brought many years after the date of death.
 If a claim is made, the estate should not be distributed until after the claim has been dealt with.

-Visit our Contesting a Will section for more information, or if you'd like to talk to a lawyer, check out Instant Law Line — unlimited telephone advice for only £7.99 a month.
+Visit our Contesting a Will section for more information, or if you'd like to talk to a lawyer, check out Instant Law Line, which offers 24/7 telephone legal advice and a range of payment options.